Key Takeaways

 Ward Cunningham, the software engineer who coined the term, described technical debt as a useful shortcut taken now that has to be repaid later.
 Like financial debt, it accrues interest.
 The shortcut that saved three weeks in 2016 might be costing months of engineering time every year now, because everything else in the system has been built around it.

 Less than 20% of software engineering leaders are effective at managing technical debt, yet 44% identify it as a top challenge.
-That gap, between how many organisations have a debt problem and how many are actually managing it, is where a lot of digital initiative budgets quietly disappear.
+That gap is where a lot of digital initiative budgets quietly disappear.

 The direct costs are visible: maintenance contracts, ageing infrastructure, the overhead of keeping old platforms patched and compliant.